Monteverde: Canton creation

-The canton will obtain its first municipality and mayor upon the local government elections of 2024.
+The canton voted for its first municipal government and mayor in the 2024 Costa Rican municipal elections.
+PRSC won the local election.

 Today

 In recent years, the area's rapidly increasing numbers of tourists has brought a sizable influx of Costa Ricans from other towns and cities.
 Now, an estimated 250,000 tourists visit Monteverde a year.
 Improved goods and services, including partially paved roads, have arrived in recent years.
 In 2007, Costa Ricans voted Monteverde one of Costa Rica's Seven Wonders, along with Isla del Coco, Tortuguero, Arenal Volcano, Cerro Chirripó, Rio Celeste and Poás Volcano.

 Geography

 The district of Monteverde has an area of 53.05 km2 and an average elevation of 1,330 metres.

 Administrative territorial division

 The canton of Monteverde is subdivided into only one district, occupying the same area as the whole canton: